telerik/ajax-docs/controls/combobox/appearance-and-styling/change-the-height-of-the-input-element.md

 }
 ````

 Note the element type in front of the first class – it is used to **raise the specificity** so that we can override the base stylesheet selectors (the baseStyleSheet was added in Q3 2009 release).
-If you want to learn more about specificity, there’s an excellent article in the [Smashing Magazine](http://www.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/).
-Now that we have RadComboBox height, we should change the background-positions of the four states.
-Find the lines below in the file (**note that the line numbers below can change in next releases,** these are based on the Q2 2009 Office2007 skin) and change them accordingly to the sprite image background positions - from divisible by 22, to divisible by 50:
+More information about specificity is available in the following article:[Smashing Magazine](http://www.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/).

+* Now that we have RadComboBox height, we should change the background-positions of the four states.
+Find the lines below in the file (note that the line numbers below can change in next releases - these are based on the Q2 2009 Office2007 skin) and change them accordingly to the sprite image background positions - from divisible by 22, to divisible by 50:

 Around lines 40-44: